 The financial pressures of being in education often rule out private care, but many universities offer free in-house counselling for students struggling to cope.

-If you (or your child's) mental health condition is classed as a disability, you can apply for a disabled students' allowance (DSA).
+If you (or your child's) mental health condition is classed as a disability, you can apply for Disabled Students' Allowance (DSA).

 The DSA pays for: